 To say talking on a phone while driving hands-free is safer is equivalent to saying that eating your food with chop sticks will help you control portion size.
 If you’re scratching your head, thinking that last sentence made no sense, you’re right.
 It didn’t.
-And neither does believing talking on a cell phone hands free will reduce the time and attentional resources needed to comprehend the conversation.
+And neither does believing talking on a cell phone hands-free will reduce the time and attentional resources needed to comprehend the conversation.

 I was going to end the article there.
-But I know from talking about this so often in my situational awareness classes there will be skeptics who are thinking: Oh really, then why don’t conversations happening between two people who are in the car together produce the same risk?
+But I know from talking about this so often in my situational awareness classes there will be skeptics who are thinking: Oh really, then why don’t conversations happening between two people who are both in the car produce the same risk?

 I understand your skepticism.
 On the surface, it seems like the same thing, but it’s not.
 Here’s an example.
 If two people are in a car together and another motorist pulls out, unexpectedly, in front of the subject vehicle, assuredly, the conversation is going to stop immediately and the driver will be able to shift all attentional resources to avoiding the accident.

-However, if the conversation is happening on the phone and the person on the other end of the conversation happens to be talking when the other motorist pulls out in front of the subject car, the person on the other end of the phone has no idea anything has happened and, thus, will keep on talking.
+However, if the conversation is happening on the phone and the person on the other end of the conversation happens to be talking when the other motorist pulls out in front of the subject car, the person on the other end of the phone has no idea anything has happened and, thus, they will keep on talking.

 If you are interested in taking your understanding of situational awareness and high-risk decision making to a higher level, check out the Situational Awareness Matters Online Academy.